Siddharthm10/Color_Segmentation_and_Modification/README.md

 ##### 3. Selecting the portion with one color
  - Initial idea was to get all the traverse through the entire image(PIL used) and setting some threshold for each RGB values and then changing the color.
-  - Problems faced here were : Thresholds had to be set mannually for each product & for each color, Also there were some added complication with using OpenCV & PIL together.
+  - Problems faced here were : Thresholds had to be set manually for each product & for each color, Also there were some added complication with using OpenCV & PIL together.
  - Then we tried HSV color ranges to make masks for each color.
-  - But again due to high variation this wasnt efficient unless provided with the mannual ranges.
+  - But again due to high variation this wasn't efficient unless provided with the manual ranges.
  - Now we are trying deep learning networks for color segmentation.